Rock climbing at Rumney (Sarah Crosby photo)

 Biking in Acadia (Level 3)

-Biking in Acadia Leaders: Sadie Homeier and Keenan Shields
+Biking in Acadia Leaders: Emma Soler and Tristan van Rooden

-This exciting trip will explore Acadia State Park on bikes!
+This exciting and relatively new trip will explore Acadia State Park on bikes!
 (Why didn’t we think of this before?!)
 Winding through the heart of the park, you will travel over 45 miles on historic carriage roads passing pedestrians and horses alike and learning about the history of the park.
 Cycling around Eagle Lake and Bubble Pond may call for a dip in the refreshing water and riding back on the park Loop Road calls for some scenic views for sure.
 You won’t want to miss out on this adventure!